 I often see large jewellery companies on social media talking about their “handcrafted jewellery”, when in reality it’s only hand-assembled and more often than not entirely designed and manufactured on a computer then a long assembly line, or sent overseas for cheap labour and final construction.

-In truth, their jewellery is not even made in Australia or New Zealand but rather only ‘designed” ( trust me I know many well-known designers and jewellery labels that get everything churned out in Bali, they will try to keep it under wraps, but it’s often on the small print of their websites.)
+In truth, their jewellery is not even made in Australia or New Zealand but rather only ‘designed” ( trust me I know many well-known designers and jewellery labels that get everything churned out in Bali.
+They will try to keep it under wraps, but it’s often on the small print of their websites.)

 To me, that is so sly and dishonest.
+If a couple are buying a handmade wedding rings, they should be that, made by hand.

 And yes, occasionally we ourselves will outsource a local setter to set the gems into our pieces if they ( the gems) have challenging cuts and are slightly above our skill set because I want to supply the best product to you the customer I possibly can!